Frequently Asked Questions

 How are audits chosen?

-Every year the Internal Audit Director provides senior management with an audit plan for review and approval.
+Every year the Chief Audit Officer provides senior management with an audit plan for review and approval.

 What are internal controls?